-Boots Riley is a musician, vocalist, writer, and public speaker known for being the front man and producer of the political hip hop group The Coup, and the front man of Street Sweeper Social Club (with Rage Against the Machine’s Tom Morello).
+Boots Riley is a musician, vocalist, writer, and public speaker.
+He is the singer for political hip hop group The Coup, and Street Sweeper Social Club (with Rage Against the Machine’s Tom Morello).

 At a young age Boots served on the central committee for the Progressive Labor Party.
 He was the President of InCAR (International Committee Against Racism), and organized to build California’s Anti-Racist Farm Workers’ Union.

 In 1991 Boots Riley founded the political hip hop group The Coup.
 Pam the Funkstress, DJ for the group, joined in 1992.
 The same year, he and other Hip-Hop artists created the Mau Mau Rhythm Collective.
 They put on “Hip-Hop Edutainment Concerts” which allied with and promoted the campaigns of community based organizations like Women’s Economic Agenda Project (WEAP), International Campaign To Free Geronimo Pratt, and the Black Panther Alumni Association.
 The Mau Mau Rhythm Collective was actively involved in the campaign to stop the FBI’s “Weed And Seed” program (which was used in the ’60s in conjunction with CoIntelPro) from coming to Oakland.
 They used the growing popularity of their concerts to organize a large number of youth to hold a public meeting within a closed Oakland city council meeting.

 In 1994, Boots co founded The Young Comrades a politically oriented community group that staged free concert / rallies and dedicated itself to working on material reform issues in Oakland, such as the campaign against Oakland’s “no cruising” ordinance.